Lumuhod Ka sa Lupa: Timeslot change

-On June 24, 2024, after a week of hiatus, the series began airing on the network's Todo Max Primetime Singko line up at 7:30 pm, reducing Frontline Pilipinas airtime to an hour.
+On June 24, 2024, after a week of hiatus, the series began airing on the network's TodoMax Primetime Singko line up at 7:30 pm, reducing Frontline Pilipinas airtime to an hour.
 Starting February 11, 2025, the series had another timeslot change, moving 45 minutes earlier at 7:15pm.
 Frontline Pilipinas moved to 6:00pm on the same day.